-If I did not receive your response by the deadline, then the following day as soon as I can I will post on your Canvas gradebook and Tigermail a status of NOT RECEIVED (10 day ext) which indicates the assignment has not been received.
-I also, at that time, I will post a temporary grade of 1 point signifying you have a 10 day extension.
-If you request an EXTRA-extension, that will be signified in the gradebook with 2 points.
-Once either of these statuses have expired then the grade is then marked as a zero points unless and until the assignment is submitted.
-By doing it this way, you will know right away the status on work in terms of if I have received it or that you are marked as having a 10 day extension or EXTRA-extension (if you requested it in time).
+If I did not receive your response by the deadline, then the following day as soon as I can I will post on your Canvas gradebook and Tigermail a status of NOT RECEIVED (4 business day extension -EXT) which indicates the assignment has not been received and you have until the end of the 4th business day after the due date to submit (always will be the following Tuesday evening).
+I also, at that time, will post a temporary grade of 0 (zero) points signifying you have a 4 day extension.
+After than time as expired, if you request an EXTRA-extension, that will be noted in the comments area for that assignment in the gradebook.
+Once either of these statuses have expired then the grade is then left as a zero points earned unless and until the assignment is submitted.
+By doing it this way, you will know right away the status on work in terms of if I have received it or if you are marked as having a 4 day extension or EXTRA-extension (if you requested it in time).
 You will know if I received late work once I post a grade for the work after looking at it.
-Once work is received, (assuming it is fit for grading), I'll need a day or two to grade it in full.
-10 day extensions and EXTRA-extensions I define in detail in the section below.
+Once work is received, (assuming it is fit for grading), I'll need my normal amount of time to grade it.
+Four business day extensions and EXTRA-extensions I define in detail in the section below.

-In order to be safe, always have your assignments on at least two other drives as backup in case a computer fails you.
-Have it on a thumb drive and in your Tigermail (as an email attachment to yourself).
+In order to be safe, always have assignments on at least two other drives as backup.
+Keep work on a thumb drive and in your Tigermail (as an email attachment to yourself).
 Do not yank out thumb drives from a computer.
-Follow the proper steps for removal.
+Follow the proper steps for removal to be safe.

-Extensions for Assignments: I will allow extensions for assignments with an automatic extension of 10 consecutive days immediately following the originally assigned due date as shown in the syllabus.
-Any longer after this 10 day period extension (after the original due date) that may be needed would be called an EXTRA-Extension and a request for this added time must be emailed to me no later than by the 10th day of your first extension.
-Once this 10th day is done (has passed and expired), if you have not emailed me with a request for more time (EXTRA-Extension) then the assignment will still be allowed for submission but is considered LATE with as much as a 25% deduction in points possible.
-So, if a student needs more time than 10 days after an original due date to get the work in, then please email me no later than by this 10th day after the original due date.
+Extensions for Assignments: I will allow extensions for assignments with an automatic extension of 4 consecutive business days immediately following the originally assigned due date as shown in the syllabus.
+Any longer after this 4 business day extension (on 4th day after the original due date) that may be needed would be called an EXTRA-Extension and a request for this added time must be emailed to me no later than by the end of the 4th day (last day of your initial extension.
+Once this 4th day is done (has passed and expired), if you have not emailed me with a request for more time (EXTRA-Extension) then the assignment will still be allowed for submission but is considered LATE with possibly as much as a 25% deduction in points possible.
+So, if a student needs more than 4 days after an original due date to submit work and also wishes to avoid a LATE submission point deduction, then please email me no later than by the end of this 4th day after the original due date.
 The request for the EXTRA-Extension must state to me a specific date by which I can expect the work.
 By doing this, you won't get further behind.
 Instead it helps us both hold you responsible to submit the work by the EXTRA-extension date that you promise in your request.